Authentic Lessons for 21st Century Learning

 Summary

 In this lesson, students step into the shoes of George Bailey from It’s a Wonderful Life as they explore different types of financial institutions and examine how changes in interest rates and salaries affect our willingness to make major purchases on big-ticket items such as cars and houses.
 Students will time-travel as they analyze vintage ads from the 1920s-1940s and read about home-buying in America in George Bailey’s time.
-Next, they will participate in a simulation where they will nab a job and salary they will use while crafting a plan to buy a home within a budget.
+Next, they will participate in a simulation where they will nab a job and salary that they will use while crafting a plan to buy a home within a budget.
 The lesson culminates with a One-Pager activity in which students will summarize what they have learned by answering the lesson’s essential question.
-This lesson is in collaboration with resources from The Capra Bailey Project.
+This lesson is in collaboration with resources from The Capra/Bailey Project.

 Essential Question(s)